nicholaswilde/frame-fi/docs/index.md

 - **LED Status Indicators:** A built-in LED provides at-a-glance status updates for different modes.
 - **LCD Display:** Displays relevant information on the LCD display depending on the mode, including a bar graph showing SD card usage.
 It also utilizes catppuccin color schemes.

-## :electric_plug: Hardware Requirements

-- **LILYGO T-Dongle-S3:** This project is specifically designed for this board.
-- **microSD Card:** A FAT32 formatted microSD card is required to store pictures and files.
-The sketch has been tested with a 16GB card.
-- **Digital Picture Frame:** A digital picture frame that can use a USB storage device to serve pictures.

-## :package: Software Dependencies

-- **PlatformIO:** This project is built using the PlatformIO ecosystem.
-You can install it as a [VSCode Extension](https://platformio.org/install/ide?install=vscode) or use the [PlatformIO Core (CLI)](https://platformio.org/install/cli).
-- **Task (optional):** A task runner / build tool.
-Installation instructions can be found [here](https://taskfile.dev/installation/).

 ## :bulb: Inspiration

 This project was inspired by the following projects.